 You can never have too much success.
 In this article learn three great tips to make sure your wedding photography studio is trending in the right direction.

-Our Acrylic Prestige Folio Box range including Wooden Easel Stand and Wooden Photo Ledge display pieces.Artwork by Mauro Cantelmi at Dezine by Mauro Photography.
+Our Acrylic Prestige, Folio Box range, includes a Wooden Easel Stand and a Wooden Photo Ledge display piece—artwork by Mauro Cantelmi at Dezine by Mauro Photography.

-At times being a wedding photographer can be a tough test of mental fortitude.
+Being a wedding photographer can sometimes be a tough test of mental fortitude.

-I’m sure most, if not all, wedding photographers have had that moment when it seemed like the wedding photographer market in your city was full of more hot names than an A-list celebrity wedding; and the thought was had how do I stand a chance in this field?
+I’m sure most if not all, wedding photographers have had that moment when it seemed like the wedding photographer market in your city was full of more hot names than an A-list celebrity wedding, and the thought was, how do I stand a chance in this field?

 1) Be Unique: it's One of a Kind

-When it comes to being unique I am looking at this from the business perspective.
-In this way it pays to be unique by offering products and services that aren’t so typical.
+When it comes to being unique, I am looking at this from a business perspective.
+In this way, it pays to be unique by offering products and services that aren’t typical.

 As the old business philosophy goes: be different, don’t follow trends, but start them.